In this section, you'll be learning about

 want to filter the list of trucks by the current user of the form.
 For this, you'll

-system parameter which references the current form
+access the user system parameter which references the current form

 fill session, and specifies the current user of your form.